noahehall/theBookOfNoah/_aws.md

       - there are NO TRANSITIVE PEERING
         + i.e. you cannot talk to one VPC through another VPC
         + you have to link VPCs directly
+  - ephemeral ports: An ephemeral port is a short-lived transport protocol port for Internet Protocol (IP) communications allocated automatically from a predefined range by the IP stack software.
   -
 ## tips and tricks
 ### using ssh (pem file) to connect to EC2